Physics (PHYS)

 Prerequisites: PHYS 3454

-An introductory course which includes material from relativity, quantum mechanics, models of the atom, lasers, solid state physics, nuclear physics, and elementary particles.
-Study is focused on contemporary applications including those to biology and medicine.
+An introductory course to Modern Physics which includes material from relativity, quantum mechanics, models of the atom, lasers, solid state physics, nuclear physics, and elementary particles.
+Study is focused on contemporary applications including those to biology and medicine, such as the physical basis for MRI, PET and others.

 A survey of electro and magnetostatics.
 Topics include Coulomb's Law, Ampere's Law, scalar and vector potentials, and Laplace's equation.

-A survey of the mathematical techniques required for the description of physical systems.
+A survey of the mathematical techniques required for the description of physical systems and their analytical and/or numerical solutions.

 Introduction to the fundamentals of quantum mechanics.
 Topics covered are Schrodinger’s formulation of quantum mechanics and its application to simple systems, perturbation theory, one-electron atoms, spin, identical particles, multi-electron atoms and introduction to operators.